rolandjansky/athena/PhysicsAnalysis/ElectronPhotonID/ElectronPhotonShowerShapeFudgeTool/README.md

 This section is meant for **users** of the tool.
 If you want to read about the deeper mechanics of the tool or want to adapt the inner tool mechanics to your needs, read [this section](#how-to-change-and-adapt-the-tool-developer-manual).

-The `ElectronPhotonVariableCorrectionToolWrapper` (from now on referred to as tool) is designed to be used embedded in a code which provides it with the objects which should be corrected.
+The `ElectronPhotonVariableCorrectionTool` (from now on referred to as tool) is designed to be used embedded in a code which provides it with the objects which should be corrected.
 It is not able to open root files or retrieve trees or apply object selection itself, but only focuses on the correction of objects passed to it.

 You can use one instance of the tool to correct electrons, converted photons and unconverted photons at the same time.